 Teacher … and Serial Entrepreneur

 Borquez came to USC on a track scholarship and graduated with a business degree in 1994.
 It was on the strength of his classes there that he plunged into teaching at the Viterbi School of Engineering immediately after graduating.
 He has been a feature on campus ever since.
 Along the way, he earned an MS in IT ’98, MA in Communication Management ’08 and a doctorate in Cognitive Psychology ’03.

 During that time, he remained captivated by tech, especially its immersiveness and innovation.
 “I’m always fascinated by new forms of technology and the ability to commercialize them,” he says of his dive into startups.
 “Any time we hear about new hardware coming out, we think: ‘What are the limits we can push with this platform?
 How can we take what’s already been done and do something that's never been done?’
 It’s in my DNA now, to think about new platforms and emerging technology.”

-In 2000, Borquez created Spacient Technologies, an early mobile GPS platform.
+In 2000, Borquez co-founded Spacient Technologies, an early mobile GPS platform.
 “We thought about how amazing it would be if you could put a map on your phone and enable businesses to get all this geo-location data from your mobile device.”
 That was pre-Google maps.
-He and his team received funding from Microsoft executives and were able to scale that business, which was acquired by Trimble Navigation.
+He and his team received funding from an early Microsoft executive and were able to scale that business, which was acquired by Trimble Inc.